-The building is a concrete slab on ground construction and there is no accessible void for inspection.
+Some areas of the building are a concrete slab on ground construction and to these areas there is no accessible void for inspection.

 Active termites or other timber damaging pests may be present and not detected in areas where inspection was limited, obstructed or access was not gained.
 We STRONGLY recommend that access be gained to all inaccessible areas.
 See Section 2.0 - Reasonable Access